asm-abed/nba-player-analytics-dashboard/README.md

    I used the python library nba_api to retrieve boxscore data from the current season which pulls real time data from stats.nba.com api, the same source the Kaggle data is from.
 You'll find the endpoints and functions of this library in this [**Github Repo**](https://github.com/swar/nba_api)

  ###  3.3 **Player Points Prediction Model** <br>
-   I got this model from a study which you'll fine [**here**](https://courses.cs.washington.edu/courses/cse547/23wi/old_projects/23wi/NBA_Performance.pdf).
-I used the equation they created which the one below:
+   I got this model from a study which you'll find [**here**](https://courses.cs.washington.edu/courses/cse547/23wi/old_projects/23wi/NBA_Performance.pdf).
+I used the equation they created which the one below: <br>
    ![formula](./misc/formula.png?raw=true "Prediction Formula")

 ## Workflow Orchestration